 It shall be ensured that attachment, installation, repair and replacement can be done without affecting the surrounding equipment.

-Avoidance of confusion
+Avoidance of confusion (only applicable for launch segment)

-It shall be ensured that components intended for different applications cannot be confused.
+For launch segment, it shall be ensured that components intended for different applications cannot be confused.

-Inert components, dummies and test models used for test purposes shall be visibly different from live items with the colour code in Table 4-2.
+For launch segment, inert components, dummies and test models used for test purposes shall be visibly different from live items with the colour code in Table 4-2.

 This is to prevent confusion and to ensure incorrect items are not used for flight or qualification.